FULL AND INTERMEDIATE PLAYING MEMBERSHIP

-A member wishing to propose or second a candidate must be of at least 3 years standing.
-A proposer and seconder must have known the candidate personally for at least 3 and 2 years respectively.
-If a candidate does not know any current members of the Club, they may be supported by the Committee.
-All candidates must have a handicap no greater than 28 (male) or 36 (female) at another club, or must provide 3 cards to the relevant standard marked by any Liphook member.
+A candidate should be proposed and seconded by members of at least three years standing.
+A proposer and seconder must have known the candidate personally for at least three and two years respectively.
+If a candidate does not know any current members of the Club, it is possible that they may be supported by the Committee.

-2. The proposer and seconder both write letters of recommendation and submit these with the form to the Secretary.
+Candidates or their proposer should complete a Membership Application form (obtainable from the Club’s Secretary).
+The proposer and seconder should both write letters of recommendation and submit these with the form to the Secretary.

-4. Candidates are invited to be “played-in” by two members of the Committee, unless the Captain and Chairman of the Membership Sub- Committee agree that the candidate has already played with 2 or more Committee members and that a separate “playing-in” is unnecessary.
-If the playing-in proves satisfactory, the candidate, together with the proposer and seconder are invited to drinks with members of the Committee.
+The Chair of the Membership Sub-Committee will invite the applicant for interview, and following this, candidates are invited to be “played-in” by two members of the Management Committee.
+If this proves satisfactory, the candidate, together with the proposer or seconder are invited to drinks with members of the Committee.

-5. Successful applicants will be notified by the Managing Secretary and after payment of the relevant sums and a short introductory briefing, membership usually starts on the first day of the month following the Committee meeting.
+Successful applicants will be notified by the Membership Chair and after payment of the relevant sums and a short introductory briefing with the Secretary, membership usually starts on the first day of the month following the Committee meeting.

-1. Introductory Membership is available to beginners and to former golfers who are no longer members of a golf club and are unable to meet the handicap requirements.
-Under this friendly and inclusive scheme, candidates are supported by a mentor and play is arranged with both Full Members and other Introductory Members, with a view to assisting the candidates in reaching the required standard.
+Introductory Membership is available to beginners and to former golfers who are no longer members of a golf club and are unable to meet the handicap requirements.
+Under this friendly and inclusive scheme, candidates are supported by the Introductory Membership Co-ordinator, the Club Professional and a mentor to assist them reach the required standard.

-The rules for this class of membership, and the procedures to be followed, mirror those for full membership but without the handicap restrictions and the “playing-in” process.
+The procedures for Social membership mirror those for full membership but without the handicap restrictions and the need to be played-in.